Differentially private inference via noisy optimization: Randomized M-estimators via noisy gradient descent

 \begin{remark} A more careful analysis would allow us to remove the twice-differentiability assumption on $\Loss_n$ in Theorem~\ref{thm:NGD} and Corollary~\ref{CorNGD}, since the gradient descent algorithm only requires one derivative, and asymptotic normality of M-estimators does not require the loss function to be twice-differentiable \citep{huber1967}. \end{remark}

-Theorem~\ref{thm:NGD} requires the suboptimality gap of the objective function between the initial value $\theta^{(0)}$ and the global optimum $\thetahat$ to be bounded by $\frac{r^2}{4} \tau_1$.
+Theorem~\ref{thm:NGD} requires thesub-optimality gap of the objective function between the initial value $\theta^{(0)}$ and the global optimum $\thetahat$ to be bounded by $\frac{r^2}{4} \tau_1$.
 The following proposition, proved in Appendix~\ref{App:prop:NGD_bad_starting_value}, shows that an initial fixed number of noisy gradient descent iterations can be used to ensure that the starting value condition is met.